-ROCK HILL, S.C. - Family Trust Federal Credit Union has commissioned five Winthrop University students to create art for its new headquarters to be constructed on White Street in downtown Rock Hill.
+ROCK HILL, SOUTH CAROLINA - Family Trust Federal Credit Union has commissioned Winthrop University students and recent graduates to create art for its new headquarters to be constructed on White Street in downtown Rock Hill.

 The six pieces will be in the lobby, a community room, an employee canteen and the board room.
 Pieces will reflect the history of Rock Hill, Family Trust’s ties to the textile industry, the credit union’s core values and service to the community.
 Materials include railroad ties, ceramics, steel and colored glass.

-* Chelsea Arthur of Greenville, S.C., is a senior pursuing a Bachelor of Fine Arts (BFA), general studio, with emphases in sculpture and jewelry/metals.
+- Chelsea Arthur '14 of Greenville, B.F.A., general studio, with emphases in sculpture and jewelry/metals.

-* Nicole Davenport of Anderson, S.C., is a junior pursuing a BFA, general studio, with emphases in sculpture and printmaking.
+- Nicole Davenport of Anderson is a senior pursuing a B.F.A., general studio, with emphases in sculpture and printmaking.

-* Samantha Oliver of Rock Hill graduated in December with a BFA in ceramics.
+- Samantha Oliver '13 of Rock Hill graduated in December with a B.F.A. in ceramics.
 She is a non-degree graduate student at Winthrop.

-* Christopher Smalls of Beaufort, S.C., is a senior pursuing a BFA in jewelry/metals.
+- Christopher Smalls of Beaufort is a senior pursuing a B.F.A. in jewelry/metals.

-* Kaitlyn Walters of Greenville graduated in December with a BFA, general studio, with emphases in photography and sculpture.
+- Kaitlyn Walters '13 of Greenville, B.F.A., general studio, with emphases in photography and sculpture.

 “Winthrop University plays an important role in the history of Rock Hill, and in the economy of York County,” said Lee Gardner, Family Trust president/CEO.
 “This project helps us tap into the wealth of hidden talent there to make a meaningful and impactful contribution to our project and to the redevelopment of the Knowledge Park.”